temporalio/documentation/blog/2021-07-30-temporal-tips-tricks-1.md

   -r 866ae14c-88cf-4f1e-980f-571e031d71b0
 ```

-This is not just good for recordkeeping, but also great for migrating Workflows to new versions *while* they are still running!
+This is not just good for recordkeeping, but also great for taking a failing production workflow and debug it locally, exactly as it was executed.

 import { ResponsivePlayer } from '../src/components'